-- GA Itinerant Operations According to the ORF activity data for 2017 (described in Section 3.8.3), itinerant GA operations accounted for approximately 94.8 percent of total GA operations. - GA Peak Month Itinerant Operations After analyzing data obtained from the Air Traffic Control Tower at ORF, the month of July was determined as the peak month.
+- GA Peak Month Itinerant Operations After analyzing data obtained from the Air Traffic Control Tower at ORF, the month of July was determined as the peak month.
 In July 2017, ORF received approximately 9.9 percent of its total Itinerant GA operations. - → GA PMAD Operations The GA peak month itinerant operations were divided by the number of days in July (31). - → GA Itinerant Arrivals The number of PMAD operations was reduced by half to derive the approximate number of GA itinerant arrivals requiring parking. - GA Itinerant Aircraft Parked on the Apron According to the FBOs, GA itinerant arrivals typically remain parked on the apron for an extended period during the day; therefore, parking space should be provided for the number of aircraft anticipated to use the apron during an average day of the peak month.
 For the purposes of this evaluation, it was assumed that 80 percent of itinerant GA operations utilize the FBO aprons and, in turn, was used in the subsequent analysis for apron space.

-Table 4-19 - GA Itinerant Aircraft Parked on the Apron
+Table 4-23 - GA Itinerant Aircraft Parked on the Apron